Brenthurst Foundation

-The Brenthurst Foundation is a Johannesburg-based think-tank established by the Oppenheimer family in 2004 to support the Brenthurst Initiative in seeking ways to fund African development and to organize conferences on African competitiveness.
+The Brenthurst Foundation was a Johannesburg-based think-tank established by the Oppenheimer family in 2004 to support the Brenthurst Initiative in seeking ways to fund African development and to organize conferences on African competitiveness.

+On 16 July 2025, research director Ray Hartley announced the Foundation's closure in a post on LinkedIn.

 Description

 The Foundation was created to build on the Oppenheimers' Brenthurst Initiative of August 2003.
 The Initiative was designed to instigate a debate in South Africa around policy strategies to achieve higher rates of economic expansion.

 Today the Foundation now has a wider African focus and aims to find ways to draw the investment needed for "continental regeneration and prosperity".
-The organization intends to make a worthwhile contribution to economic growth in Africa by creating an environment conducive to positive economic change in order to strengthen the importance of Africa in the global market.
-It works to set up government policy platforms for economic development through organizing high-level governmental dialogues, supporting economic and political research on topical and important issues, and disseminating practical policy advice to relevant actors.
-The organization has been described as a frontier of knowledge for strengthening Africa’s economic performance.
+The organisation intends to make a worthwhile contribution to economic growth in Africa by creating an environment conducive to positive economic change in order to strengthen the importance of Africa in the global market.
+It works to set up government policy platforms for economic development through organising high-level governmental dialogues, supporting economic and political research on topical and important issues, and disseminating practical policy advice to relevant actors.
+The organisation has been described as a frontier of knowledge for strengthening Africa’s economic performance.

-The Foundation has been active in a range of roles in various countries across the continent, such as their involvement in a Presidential Advisory Committee on the Economy set up by former President Joyce Banda of Malawi., their collaboration with the Tony Elumelu Foundation of Nigeria to investigate enterprise and private sector development, and other government secondments and/or engagements in Rwanda, Liberia, Lesotho, Mozambique, Mali, Zambia, Eswatini, Botswana, Somaliland, Sudan, Ghana, Morocco, Somaliland and Zimbabwe.
+The Foundation has been active in a range of roles in various countries across the continent, including in Ghana, Zambia, Kenya, Zanzibar, Malawi, Lesotho, Somaliland, Sudan, Rwanda, Mozambique, Mali, Eswatini, Morocco, Zimbabwe, Namibia, and Ethiopia.

-The Foundation also organizes regular policy study-tours for its African partners to a number of countries.
+The Foundation also organises regular policy study-tours for its African partners to a number of countries.
 These aim to expose African opinion-formers to development 'best practice'.
 These trips have included participation by officials up to the prime-ministerial level, and incorporated meetings with current and former heads of state.
-Countries visited in the past include: Vietnam (2007, 2009, 2011), Singapore (2008 and 2009), Cambodia (2011), Panama (2009), Colombia (2009 and 2014), Costa Rica (2009), El Salvador (2009) and Morocco (2008).
+Countries visited in the past include: Vietnam (2007, 2009, 2011), Singapore (2008 and 2009), Cambodia (2011), Panama (2009), Colombia (2009 and 2014), Costa Rica (2009), El Salvador (2009) and Morocco (2008 and 2019) and Poland (2023).

+The Foundation publishes op-ed articles and discussion papers on matters related to growth and security and hosts election monitoring missions in Africa.
+It also conducts opinion surveys on key policy matters and on election attitudes.